Cambridge District Scout Archive

 14th (St. Columba’s) The Troop owes everything to Erie Curwain who won the Cornwell Badge 18 months ago, and to their fairy godmother, Miss Laidlaw.
 Now they are going ahead under S.M.
 F. Balfour-Melville, who has started a Rover Patrol, to which we wish all luck.
 Mr. Edge was back with them for a few months.
 The Curwain tradition of camping hasn’t been allowed to lapse: they had week-end Camps every month last spring; and they finished up last term with going to Babraham.
 They are also fairly successful in revising elementary work by inter-Patrol competitions.

-A strong Pack and Troop, but without many archive details.
+A strong Pack and Troop, but without many early archive details or stories.

 JWR Archivist May 2022